-Here is a gentle start to your practise, a fun game that is easy to play, but hard to master.
-The Putting Green involves single dart accuracy, board use and decision making.
+A gentle start to your daily practise, a fun game that is easy to play, but hard to master.
+The Putting Green involves single dart accuracy, board use and decision-making.

 So, if you throw your first dart and if it lands in the single segment you have a decision to make.
 Accept the 3 points?
 Or, throw again?
 If you choose to throw again you risk missing and piling pressure on your final dart.
 If you chose to gamble, perhaps by going for an obscured treble, you risk adding a 5 to your ‘scorecard’.